Mary Sampson Patterson Leary Langston: Later life

 Mary raised Langston in poverty and relative isolation due to the segregation in Lawrence.
 Hughes also recalled that, unlike other African American women in Lawrence, she would not work for others, and so did not take jobs like taking in washing or going out to cook for white families.
 Often they would eat dandelion greens for dinner.
 In order to pay their mortgage, Mary would rent their home to college students, and she and Langston moved in with the Reeds.
 However, her storytelling made a large impact on him.
 She read him stories from the Bible and Grimm's Fairy Tales, but also told him stories about slavery, the fight against slavery, and their family.

-Langston Hughes.
-Salem Press.
-Inspired by his grandmother, Langston later wrote "Aunt Sue's Stories."